 Liu Xia, 56, is a Beijing-based poet, artist, and photographer.
 She has published collections of poems and her photographic works have been exhibited in France, Italy, the United States, and other countries.
 Liu Xia met Liu Xiaobo through Beijing literary circles and married him when he was imprisoned in a re-education through labor camp in 1996.

-Since October 2010, when Liu Xiaobo began serving his most recent sentence for allegedly inciting subversion, Liu Xia has been held arbitrarily under house arrest and deprived of almost all human contact except with close family and a few friends.
+Since October 2010, when Liu Xiaobo was awarded the Noble Peace Prize, Liu Xia has been held arbitrarily under house arrest and deprived of almost all human contact except with close family and a few friends.
 Throughout Liu Xiaobo’s hospitalization, which began in June 2017, Liu Xia was prevented from speaking freely to family, friends, or the media.
 She is known to suffer from severe depression and a heart condition.

 An enforced disappearance is defined under international law as the arrest or detention of a person by state officials or their agents followed by a refusal to acknowledge the deprivation of liberty, or to reveal the person’s fate or whereabouts.
 Enforced disappearances place the victim at greater risk of abuse and inflict unbearable cruelty on family members and friends waiting to learn of their fate.